-Reading the documentation before working on it, can save you time in the end.
+Reading the Abaqus user subroutine manual in the Documentation before working on it can save your time in the end.
 Most difficulties in using Abaqus can be solved by following the instructions in the manuals carefully.

 Open Abaqus User Subroutines Reference Guide from Abaqus Documentation:

 First, select User Subroutines in the left panel.
 Then, Find your subroutine name from the list either for Abaqus/Standard or Abaqus/Explicit.
-Now, you will see these details in the right:
+Now, you will see these details on the right:

 Sections of a subroutine guide in Abaqus Documentation:

 (1) Subroutine title and a short description of its usage in Abaqus

 (2) Some links to the related topics of Documentation.
 Relation of the subroutine and the keywords of Abaqus.

 (3) There are some refers to different examples included in Abaqus Documentation related to this subroutine.
 Open those examples too and look at them carefully.

 It is generally useful to look for relevant examples in Abaqus Documentation to review them when embarking on a new class of problems.
 You may find these examples in Example Problems Guide, Benchmarks Guide, Verification Guide and less likely in Getting Started with Abaqus/CAE.
 Study the example problem description and the inputs and outputs.
 Find the most similar example to your specific problem.